Juliette Willmann, a season of ups and downs on the Freeride World Tour

 Juliette Willmann has always lived in a world where skis were omnipresent with her father being a coach and her mother a ski instructor.
 She signed her first podium on the Freeride World Tour in Andorra at the end of a clean and committed run (video below) and was only beaten by Hedvig Wessel during this inaugural stage.

-The Fieberbrunn event, held in mid-March, was a decisive one for the Freeride World Tour riders in their quest to qualify for the Xtreme in Verbier.
-While Juliette's goal of seeing Switzerland was achieved, her fifth place in Austria left a bitter impression on her.
+Held in mid-March, the Fieberbrunn event was decisive for Freeride World Tour riders in their bid to qualify for the Verbier Xtreme.
+While Juliette's goal of seeing Switzerland was achieved, her fifth-place finish in Austria left a bitter impression on her.
 "Bad ride, bad feeling...".

 On the mythical Verbier eventThe former alpine skier (she competed in the discipline for 10 years) could still hope to win the world title.
-Having arrived in Verbier in second place overall, 2,000 points behind Hedvig Wessel, the Frenchwoman tried everything in the final with the aim of "not regretting anything", as she explained a few days before taking on the famous Bec des Rosses.
+Having arrived in Verbier in second place overall, 2,000 points behind Hedvig Wessel, the Frenchwoman gave it her all in the final, with the aim of "not regretting a thing", as she explained a few days before taking on the famous Bec des Rosses.
 A face that Juliette respects more than anything else: "It's the Mecca of our discipline.
 It's a bit of a myth and a legend.
-When you find yourself having to ride here, you say to yourself: "I'm going to ride the Xtreme in Verbier! ".
-I have to get used to it.
-It can become complicated if you let yourself get caught up in the stress, you can quickly get caught up in it all.
-There's an important psychological aspect to master, but I love this face. "
+When you find yourself having to ride here, you say to yourself: 'I'm going to ride the Verbier Xtreme!
+I just have to get used to it.
+It can get complicated if you let yourself get caught up in the stress of it all.
+There's an important psychological aspect to master, but I love this face."

 If the Frenchwoman let go of the horses in the final, her risk taking did not pay off and a small mistake at the end of the run sent her down.
 She went down alone with difficulty to the finish area and her cry of pain once her run was over made us fear the worst about her injury.
 But the examinations at the hospital were finally reassuring.
 Nothing broken for Juliette who finishes the year in fourth place overall.
 She will be back on the 2022 Freeride World Tour.